-This policy is to let everyone know what standard of behaviour is expected from junior athletes, and also what they can expect from the club, coaches and volunteers.
+This policy is to let everyone know what standard of behaviour is expected from junior athletes, and also what they can expect from the club, coaches, parents and volunteers.
 Everyone involved with the club must also follow the club’s overall Code of Conduct.

 Code of Conduct for Junior Athletes

 (drawn from the UK Athletics Code of Conduct for Children and Young People)

 As a child or young person under 18 years, I have the right to:

 - ask for help